 Belgian Shepherds are excellent guarding dogs, and they can sometimes be protective of their owner, their families, and of other dogs in the household.
 This can sometimes make them a little wary of strangers and unfamiliar dogs, and you can’t expect your Belgian Malinois to love a new fur friend right away.

-You also have to take your dog’s individual personality into consideration.
+You also have to consider your dog’s individual personality.
 Just because the Belgian Malinois is known to get along well with other dogs, it doesn’t mean that yours necessarily will.

 The key is to introduce the dogs properly, as the Belgian Malinois is often great with both dogs and kids, as long as there has been a proper introduction on their terms.
 You usually want to make sure you let the dogs meet on neutral ground, such as outside, at a park, or somewhere where neither dog feels superior.